huzimun/FaceOff/README.md

 # FaceOff: Preventing Unauthorized Text-to-Image Identity Customization

+This repository contains the official implementation of FaceOff, a novel defense mechanism against unauthorized text-to-image identity customization.

+**Note**: The supplementary experimental results on the scaling factor $\lambda$ is provided in Supplementary_experimental_results.md

 ## Software Dependencies
 We provide a conda environment file for easy setup.
 To create the environment, run:
 ```